mirzanaeembeg/CSE3100-SD-IV/README.md

 ## Screencast

-You can view the screencast of the project demonstration at this link: [BechaKena Screencast](link-to-screencast).
+You can view the screencast of the project demonstration at this link: [BechaKena.Com Screencast](https://youtu.be/JnbI_pToNd4).

 ## Project Report